tltary/easy-publish-vue-project/readme.md

 Next create a Vue project

+### If you deploy on custom domain then skip create/edit vue.config.js step

-If you have not created the vue.config.js file, create it and put the following in it
+Create/edit the vue.config.js file, create it and put the following in it

 ```js